-Measures to limit people’s movements to fight the spread of coronavirus have effectively put the majority of the UK’s population on lockdown.
+Lockdown measures to fight the spread of coronavirus are being eased over the coming months.
 But what if you need a tradesperson or engineer to enter your home?

 Where does it leave you if you’re about to have work done on your home, you’re halfway through a renovation or you’re faced with an emergency such as a boiler breakdown?

-We talk you through the points you should consider, how you can protect your household and what the industry is doing to handle the situation and keep customers safe.
+We talk you through the points you should consider and how you can protect your household.

 Keep up to date with all the latest news and advice from Which? on the coronavirus outbreak.